Chapter 5 Arrests by Age, Sex, and Race

 • These are juveniles who are referred to be tried in criminal court as adults.
 This is for states that allow juveniles to be tried as adults.
 This is the police’s recommendation that they be tried as adults, regardless of the decision of the district attorney or court for whether that juvenile is ultimately tried as an adult.

-We can look at an example of this in Figure 5.8 which shows the annual number of referral types in Philadelphia from 1974-2019.
+We can look at an example of this in Figure 5.7 which shows the annual number of referral types in the entire United States from 1974-2023.
 For all the first couple of years almost all of the referrals have either been that the agency handles the arrest internally and releases the juvenile without any formal charges, or that the juvenile is formally arrested and referred to juvenile court.
-This is a pretty consistent trend with those two categories being the predominant outcome for juveniles arrested in other agencies and over time.
-In most years handled internally is the most common outcome though juvenile court is occasionally more common, including in recent years.
+Since this only happens for a single year it appears to be a data issue.Starting in the late 1990s the number of referrals has declined over time, possibly due fewer juvenile arrests overall during this period.

-The annual number of juvenile referrals in Philadelphia by referral type, 1974-2019.
+The annual number of juvenile referrals in the United States by referral type, 1974-2020.

-2. Theft is used as it’s one of the most common crimes.↩︎
+8. Theft is used as it is one of the most common crimes.↩︎